-List of Taxes Included in GST, List of Indirect Taxes Subsumed in GST
+List of Taxes Included in GST, List of Indirect Taxes Subsumed

 List of Taxes Included in GST: Do you know which existing taxes are continuing and getting subsumed in GST era?.
 Goods and Services Tax (GST), India’s biggest tax reform, is launched at midnight by Prime Minister Narendra Modi at Parliament’s historic Central Hall, in the presence of President Pranab Mukherjee on 1st July 2017.
 It is the fourth time since Independence that an event will be held there at midnight.
 The last three celebrated India’s Independence.
 GST, which replaces various indirect taxes with a unified tax, is set to dramatically reshape the country’s 2 trillion dollar economy